humanprotocol/human-protocol/packages/sdk/python/human-protocol-sdk/README.md

 ### Staking

-Before creating an escrow, the you need to stake HMT tokens to become a valid entity on Human Protocol.
+Before creating an escrow, you need to stake HMT tokens to become a valid entity on Human Protocol.

 `StakingClient` requires `Web3` instance to be initialized, and to be passed as a constructor argument.
 Set the `default_account` of `Web3` instance with the private key, so that it can be used for on-chain calls.